wfatherley/exceptlib/README.md

  - enhance or simplify RCAs in test;
  - and generally widen the scope of `except` clauses.

-In addition to its functionality as the predicate of the `except` statment, `exceptlib.ExceptionFrom` provides additional introspective functionality:
+In addition to its functionality as the predicate of the `except` statment, `exceptlib.ExceptionFrom` provides introspective functionality:

 ```python
 ...